Lyndsey Fry is trying to move youth hockey forward in Arizona after the departure of the Coyotes - ExBulletin

 The Phoenix-area teen isn't worried.
 The NHL may be leaving, but youth hockey programs across Arizona are at a stable level.

-Most programs have strong foundations, she said.
-If the Coyotes had to leave, obviously I'm sad about that, but the Kachinas (girls hockey program) are all set up and the other programs have been around for a while.
+Most programs have a strong foundation, she said.
+If the Coyotes had to go, I'm obviously sad about that, but the Kachinas (girls hockey program) are all set up and the other programs have been around for a while.

 Still, the Coyotes' move has left a void in the Arizona hockey community.